 ASD-S has a budget and accounting department with a manager who has been with us since before the 2012 amalgamation, and two assistant managers, one who has also been in the role pre-amalgamation 2012.
 They are located in the Office of the Superintendent in Saint John.
-There are four accounting clerks and an admin services clerk in each Education Centre that support the department.
-The Director of Finance and Administration oversees budget and accounting.
-This year ASD-S has a budget of \$256M and the district is not permitted to have a deficit.
-As a large district we can carry over only \$300K per fiscal year.
+There are four accounting clerks and an administrative services clerk in each Education Centre that support the department.
+This year ASD-S has a budget of \$286M and the district is not permitted to have a deficit.
+As a large district we can carry over only \$600K per fiscal year.
 The fiscal year runs from April 1 to March 31 which can pose a challenge as it does not align with the school year.
 By the time the new school year begins we are close to half-way through the fiscal.